Dkranc/easybiz/content/pages/index.md

       - title: Boost your shop
         tagline: E-commerce
         subtitle: Unlock the power of data
-        text: |
+        text: >+
           Get insights and analytics from all your platforms.
+Let us focus on collecting the dataand displaying it while you focus on growing your business.

         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image